JonasRafael16/JonasRafael16/README.md

 </br>

 - 🔭 I'm currently working on a web platform as a fullstack developer
-- 🌱 I’m currently learning Golang and Electron
+- 🌱 I’m currently learning C# and .Net
 - 👯 I'm looking to collaborate on open source project

 </br>